SNICScienceCloud/technical-training/model-serving/README.md

 1. Explain how the application works?
 Please keep your answer breif to one paragraph.

-2. Write at least four drabacks of the deployment stratagy adopted in the task-1.
+2. What are the drawbacks of the currently deployment stratagy adopted in the task-1?
+Write at least four drawbacks.

 3. Currently the contextualization process takes 10 to 15 minutes.
-Suggest a solution to reduce the deployment time.
+How can we reduce the deployment time?